diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 _In this section, describe how you implemented your utility library in Java.
 You could discuss any notable coding decisions you made, how you organized your code, and any interesting algorithms or data structures you used._

-The implementation of RegexRiot heavily depends on the usage of tokens to denote specific primitives such as characters, integers, floats, etc. This was an important coding decision in the context of the
+The implementation of RegexRiot heavily depends on the usage of tokens to denote specific primitives such as characters, integers, floats, etc. This was an important coding decision in the context of the project because it allowed for the simplification of regex expressions while also reducing the need for multiple comments.
+With the use of tokens, it is possible to understand individual blocks of the regex expression, where the programmer would likely only need to comment on subgroups and the whole overall group to clarify what 'chunks' accomplish what tasks in parsing.

 In the following example code, two classes which outlines the tokens that can be used in conjunction with the RiotString.